poximy/crypto-price-tracker/README.md

 # Crypto Price Tracker

-Web app that shows crypto prices, built using Go and the Coin Gecko API
+Web app that shows crypto currency prices, built using Go and the Coin Gecko API